Many times during the dry months (Winter)

 The second, easier entrance is here: 22.562281, 120.679439.
 From the bridge head upriver until you reach 南太武山莊.
 This is some type of camping place or B&B. Drive like you’re going into the place and on your left will be a dirt road that takes you down to the river.
 If you find yourself going UP the mountain, you’ve gone too far.

 A third entrance is further up river.
 I’ll sometimes use this as my exit if it’s getting late or I’m too darn tired.
 Located here: 22.574880, 120.678173.
+(IMPORTANT NEW INFO: As of 2019, the farmer who owns the land has put a locked gate blocking the road.
+You can still drive up there in an emergency, but you will be stuck there.
+Also, do not attempt to start your trip here unless you plan on hiking the whole way.
+I couldn’t see any way for a motorcycle to get around it.
+Maybe you could drag your motorcycle under it.)
 From the bridge you would go the opposite direction up the mountain on the 106.
 Go through the village at the top and make your way around until you reach the location.

 There are other entrances further downriver.
 I haven’t tried them because there are usually a lot of gravel trucks and excavators working.
 I doubt they’d care if you’re there, but I’d just assume bypass them.